Buyer's Guide

 Are gas trackless trains cheaper to buy?

 Some gas-powered alternatives have a lower upfront purchase price.
-However, the total cost of ownership over three to five years typically favors electric — when you account for fuel, engine maintenance, higher downtime, and the cost of operating limitations such as being unable to run indoors.
+However, the total cost of ownership over three to five years typically favors electric when you account for fuel, engine maintenance, higher downtime, and operating limitations such as being unable to run indoors.
 The certification gap also creates insurance and liability costs that do not appear on the purchase price.

 Can a gas train be certified to ASTM F2291?